-We ask that all patients try to arrive a few minutes early for your appointment.
+We ask that you try to arrive a few minutes early for your appointment.
 Please wear a facemask and sanitise your hands when you arrive.

-Our Practice has a text message reminder system.
+Our Practice has a text message reminder system for appointments.
 Please make sure that, if you have a mobile phone, you tell us your number so that we can send you a reminder the day before your appointment.

-- Patients who arrive late for appointments may need to wait longer to be seen, as the doctor or nurse may need to fit them in around patients who have arrived on time.
+- If you are late for your appointment you may need to wait longer to be seen, as the doctor or nurse may need to fit you in around their fully booked clinic.

-- If a patient is more than 10 minutes late then they may be asked to rebook an appointment for another day.
-You will not be asked to re-book for another day if your appointment is urgent in nature, but you may need to sit and wait for the duty doctor to become available.
+- If you are more than 10 minutes late then we may ask you to rebook an appointment for another day.
+We will not ask you to re-book for another day if your appointment is urgent in nature, but you may need to sit and wait for the emergency doctor to become available.
 This can take up to 2 hours.